PedroBarbosa/VETA/README.md

 <a name="installation"></a>
 ## Intallation
-VETA requires python3 and conda/pip is recommended to install all the dependencies.
+VETA requires python3 and conda is advised to install all the dependencies.
 We recommend to create a new conda environment for VETA, so that we make sure that dependencies versions will work.

 ~~~~
+git clone https://github.com/PedroBarbosa/VETA.git
-conda create -n veta python=3.6
+conda env create -f conda\_environment.yml
 conda activate veta
-git clone https://github.com/PedroBarbosa/VETA.git
-conda install --yes --file requirements.conda
-pip install -r requirements.pip
 ~~~~

 Alternatively, there is a docker image with all dependencies pre-installed: